ranch steaks and carrots

 The Denver steak comes from the same muscle as the ribeye, so it’s no shock that it’s amazingly marbled and rich.
 In fact, the Japanese—who call it the “zabuton” — liken it to a plush sitting cushion.

-We recommend searing it or grilling it — high heat, fast-cooking preparations work best.
-You can stick with the Japanese theme and serve it with a miso-based sauce, like in this recipe.
+We recommend searing it or grilling it; high heat, fast-cooking preparations work best.
+You can stick with the Japanese theme and serve it with a miso-based sauce, as in this recipe.

 Ranch Steak

-Cut from the shoulder muscle, ranch steak is very lean — it’s typically trimmed of all fat.
-Still, it’s deeply flavorful.
+Cut from the shoulder muscle and typically trimmed of all fat, ranch steak is very lean, but still deeply flavorful.
 In fact, ButcherBox’s grass-fed ranch steaks boast a distinctive earthy flavor.
-They’ll cook up tender as a filet, but carry a deep, almost pot roast-like beefiness to them.
+They’ll cook up tender as a filet, but carry a deep, almost pot roast-like beefiness.

 Grill or sear these lean steaks and serve them medium-rare.
-They’ll hold up to whatever flavor profile you want; this Cajun ranch steak with blueberry and asparagus salad heads for crisp and tart flavors.
+They’ll hold up to whatever flavor profile you want; we love the freshness of this seared ranch steak and green bean salad with Parmesan.

 Boneless Country Style Ribs